TOUR DE VILLE

 IN CONVERSATION WITH JOCELYN CALAC

 Only really discovering photography three years ago at the age of 37, French photographer Jocelyn Calac gave up his job to become a full time photographer.
 Life gave him the opportunity to meet Balint Poreczi in their home city, who introduced him to the medium by lending him some photo books of old and modern photographers and by also reviewing his photographs.

 Jocelyn shares with us his images from an upcoming book project that focuses on his beautiful home city of Rodez, where he was born and raised and still living, documenting it everyday and wanting to leave his mark in the modern history of his city.

-Tell us a bit about yourself, where were you born, where do you live now.
+Hello Jocelyn, tell us a bit about yourself.
 How did you become interested in photography?

 I was born in Rodez where I'm still living now, a little town in France.
 I bought my first camera for making video blogs of my different trips to Japan between 2009 and 2015.
 Then, in 2017, when working with disabled people I had the idea to make video workshop with them and decided to learn the basics of still photography first, to be in control of my camera.
 That was like a revelation for me, and I slowly discovered the art and have been interested since 2018.
 I was in Japan in November 2018 for 4 weeks.
 And would love to go back for another.